mre/riffraff/README.md

 riffraff status "^application-.*-unittests$"
 ```

 You can get the full output of each last job matching the pattern with

 ```
 riffraff status -v "^application-.*-unittests$"
 ```

+### Development

+* Install golang version 1.11 or later for [go modules](https://github.com/golang/go/wiki/Modules) support
+* Get the source using `go get -u github.com/mre/riffraff.git` or clone this repository to a directory under your `$GOPATH/src`
+* In the source folder run `go run main.go` to install modules and run riffraff

 ### OBTW